 Dominic Reyes talks about what he does leading up to his magic shows to make sure the client is happy.

-Dominic received a booking form from a magicians entertainment agent or from the clients directly.
+Dominic received a booking form from a magicians entertainment agent or from the clients that hire magicians directly.
 As Dominic takes bookings up to a year in advance, it’s important that he recorded the details of each gig very carefully.
 He clips the booking form into Evernote and enters the details into his magicians diary.

 One week before the booking, either himself or his agent will contact the client via email to confirm the details of the booking.
 At this point, any last minute changes that the client may have can be discussed.